Animal Husbandry Career Guide

 The selection window lists them in alphabetical order, but they will be imported following the Oldest to Newest order in your Inventory.
 Animals are imported into the first free Stable, so there is no choice in where you put the animals unless you import them individually.

 Animal Breeders can Collect animals only from their own village, but they can Tame and Breed animals from any village or feature.
 Animals are categorized by Color and Species Rarity as Common, Uncommon, Rare, Super Rare or Limited.
-The Rarity shown in the item's description is the Color Rarity.
 While villagers may collect any animal native to their village, they of course most frequently collect Common Colors of Common Species.

 Your account has a daily breeding limit of 50.

 In order to breed animals, your villager must not be Collecting or Taming.
 Select Breed Here in any Empty Slot.
-Animals that are Breedable Now and in your villager's Stables show up in the Breeding window in the same order that they are located in the Stables.
+Animals that are Breedable Now and in your villager's Stables show up in the Breeding window in alphabetical order by species, then by rarity with the rarest on top, followed by the order of the stable.

 Animals have to be the same Species in order to be bred, so select the appropriate Female and Male to continue.